Research Code Academy Bootcamp · Cohort 1 · 2026

 Selection

 We select the challenges best suited for a 12-week research and build cycle.
-Selected submitters are notified by 1st April 2026.
+Selected submitters will be notified alongside the participant shortlist.

 04